iasatan/Server/scripts/torrent/mp3/readme.md

 * set the artsits.txt location in the script
 * bash mp3.sh

-The script will self delete after it finnished
+The script will self delete after it finnished.
 Use wisely, it will delete everything that isn't MP3